virteal/l8/README.md

   All these methods, if invoked against the global l8 object, will usually get forwarded to the "current task", the task that is currently executing.
 That task is often the returned value of such methods, when it makes sense.
+When the body of a task is executing, "this" references the current task.

+  -- synchronization

-  To synchronize the access to resources, l8 provide a few well known basic solutions implemented using promises and invoked using task.wait( resource):
+  To synchronize the access to resources, l8 provide a few well known basic solutions implemented using promises and invoked using task.wait( resource ).

   .semaphore( [n] )     -- create a new semaphore, also a promise provider .mutex( [entered] )   -- ... a new mutex, also a ...